RedHatQE/teflo/docs/users/quickstart.rst

       --help         Show this message and exit.

     Commands:
-      notify    Trigger notifications for a scenario configuration on demand. run       Run a scenario configuration.
+      init      Initializes a teflo project in your workspace. notify    Trigger notifications for a scenario configuration on demand. run       Run a scenario configuration.
       validate  Validate a scenario configuration.